Enphase Microinverters In My Solar Energy Project

 Over Sizing & Clipping

 It is worth saying a few words about over sizing and clipping as it is very common practice in the UK solar industry.
 The 'over sizing factor' (sometimes called the over sizing ratio) is the peak output of your solar panels divided by your inverter capacity.
 In my installation the 17 × 390W solar panels could generate a peak output of 6.63kW under perfect conditions.
-In practice, the output is limited by the microinverters to 17 × 349W = 5.933kW.
-This results in an over sizing factor of 111.7%.
+In practice, the output is limited by the microinverters to 17 × 349W = 5.933kW continuous.
+This would result in an over sizing factor of 111.7%.
 Generally, it is not advisable to to exceed 130%.
+In practice, I've had days where the solar panel output has reached 6.1kW.

 The reason for over sizing is that solar panels are the relatively cheap part of any installation and they are hardly ever in the ideal conditions required to hit their peak output, due to the angle of the incident sunlight on the panels, the roof inclination, the ambient temperature, shading, etc. In the winter, the panels will not get close to their peak output due to the sun being so low in the sky.
 For this reason, having more panels than the inverter(s) can handle, allows you to generate more energy, more of the time.